AlirezaMortazavi/RT1-Assignment2/source/index.rst

 node_a!
 **************************************
-This is the documentation of the rt_assingnemnt2 package! rt_assignmrnt2 Module
+The `node_a` script is a core component of the `rt_assignment2` package.
+This node handles essential operations that form the backbone of the assignment's functionality.

+rt1_assignmrnt2 Module
 ===========================

 .. automodule:: scripts.node_a